Friday, February 6, 2026

-A rainy day walking through Cannock Chase and over very wet fields.
+A rainy day walking across Cannock Chase and over very wet fields.

 For breakfast I visited a Gregg's where I was disappointed that all the pastries were cold and prepacked, and then annoyed when shortly after I discovered a Wetherspoons nearby that might have served me breakfast in an attractive historic building.
 Continuing rain probably influenced my mood.
 My weather forecasting App was unusually confident in giving the probability of rain as 100% for much of the day.